aizu-wakamatsu/gt/README.md

 any code of this repo may not usable because we push something to this repo as backup of our storage labs

+## Note

+In this quarter, 2024-1Q, we will conduct this research with the course Ventures Experience Workshops 9.

 ## repo description

 This repo is for our graduation thesis(GT). most, not all, materials of our GT are in this repo.
 We will hold a presentation of this GT in August 2024.